A Compleat History of the Holy Bible

 William George was the last owner of the bible before his children donated it to Bristol in 1900.
 It is now in the care of Bristol Reference Library.

-It would be interesting to know the provenance of the bible, and to determine when the horrendous staining occurred.
+It would be useful to know the provenance of the bible, and to determine when the horrendous staining occurred.

-Obviously, George is wrong in his assertion that Chatterton's father made the entry, bearing in mind that he died 3 months before his son was born.
+Obviously, George is wrong in his assertion that Chatterton's father made the entry, bearing in mind that he died 3 months before his son was born - does this mean that John Taylor did know of George Catcott's note's re the bible?
+A small point but worth considering.

-In the mean time more can be read regarding Chatterton discovering the manuscripts covering the family bible - bearing in mind that the information comes from Dean Milles' 1782 edition of 'Rowley's' Works, but I must say that I love this book - and not just because of the excellent quality of the paper, but also because Jeremiah had the courage of his convictions.
+In the mean time more can be read regarding Chatterton discovering the manuscripts, which his father used to cover the family bible - allowing for the fact that the information comes from Dean Milles' 1782 edition of 'Rowley's' Works; but I must say that I love this book - and not just because of the excellent quality of the paper, but also because Jeremiah had the courage of his convictions - or simply didn't like being proved to be wrong!

 The heavily stained pages of of the bible - what made the stains?